 To roast vegetables without oil, line your baking pan with parchment paper or a silicone mat.

 Without the oil to keep the moisture in, the vegetables can become rather dry when roasting.
-To prevent this from happening, you can toss them in a liquid like vegetable broth, lemon juice, or balsamic vinegar before roasting.
+To prevent this from happening, toss them in a liquid like vegetable broth, lemon juice, or balsamic vinegar before roasting.

 The roasted vegetables can also be finished with a citrus juice, vinegar, or sauce after roasting.